US military leaves rich history, environmental concerns as Yongsan move gains momentum

-The moves have been a long time coming.
+On the move The moves have been a long time coming.

 Seoul and Washington agreed in 2004 to move most U.S. forces from posts in Seoul and near the heavily fortified border with North Korea to a newly expanded Camp Humphreys in Pyeongtaek, a rural area about 40 miles south of the capital.